Admissions for Early Childhood Studies (MA)

 Once you have submitted your online application, you will be emailed instructions within 2-3 business days on how to create your online identity and upload your required documents electronically.

-We will start to notify first consideration applicants of admissions decisions in mid-March, and will continue to notify all applicants of an admissions decision on a rolling basis.
+We will start to notify first consideration applicants of admissions decisions in mid-March 2023 and will continue to notify all applicants of an admissions decision on a rolling basis.

-As part of Ryerson’s application process, you must submit:
+As part of Toronto Metropolitan University’s application process, you must submit:

 - A 750-word Statement of Academic Interest which includes: